Mind's Eye (The X-Files)

 "Mind's Eye" is the sixteenth episode of the fifth season of the American science fiction television series The X-Files.
 The episode first aired in the United States on April 19, 1998 on the Fox network.
 It was written by Tim Minear and directed by Kim Manners.
 The episode is a "Monster-of-the-Week" story, a stand-alone plot which is unconnected to the series' wider mythology.
 "Mind's Eye" received a Nielsen household rating of 10.4 and was watched by 16.53 million viewers.
 The episode received moderately positive reviews, with many critics praising Lili Taylor's performance as Glenn.
-For her work in this episode, Taylor was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+Taylor was nominated for a Primetime Emmy award in the category of Outstanding Guest Actress in a Drama Series.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 In this episode, Mulder and Scully investigate a murder that seems to have been committed by a blind woman, Marty Glenn (Lili Taylor), but Mulder suspects that she is capable of seeing images in some other way.
 Eventually, it is revealed that Glenn, while blind, can see the actions of her murderous father via her mind's eye.

 "Mind's Eye" was inspired by the concept of "remote viewing", or being able to see events beyond the range of normal vision.
 Minear sought to make Glenn the opposite of Audrey Hepburn's character in the 1967 film Wait Until Dark, in which Hepburn played the part of an innocent but terrorized blind woman.
-"Mind's Eye" marked the rare television appearance of Taylor, who primarily worked on well-regarded independent films.
-In fact, Taylor herself requested to appear in the series.
+Taylor, an actress who at this point was known primarily for her work in independent films, appeared in the episode after requesting a part.